800.641.4179

 financial considerations, browse our selections to learn more.

-Benefits Owning a Dental Practice: Where Have the Buyers Gone?
+Selling Your Dental Practice: Where Have the Buyers Gone?

-What is the Reason for this New Corporate Dentistry Trend?
+What is the Reason for this Trend?

 Corporate Dentistry vs. Private Practice

-Corporate dentistry and DSOs are going into the dental schools and recruiting most of these young dentists before they even graduate.
-They take the fear out of the equation and offer a stable income.
-A corporate dentistry salary guarantees income and can ensure that school debts get paid off.
 This is a great idea for the first year or two following dental school, but the new grads don’t seem to realize that once they garner their speed and confidence, they can take home almost double their income if they produced the same amount of dentistry in their own practice!

-The truth is that the best way to pay off your debt is to own your own successful practice!
+The truth is that the best way to pay off your debt is to own your own successful dental practice!
 Owners are supposed to make a profit from owning a business.
 Of course, it has to be a well-run business with a decent patient base.

 Have questions?
 Visit our Contact Us page to submit any questions you might have.